Entanglement in BF theory I: Essential topological entanglement: Discussion

 \subsubsection{Probing essential topological entanglement in general states}

-In this paper we have defined and evaluated the essential topological entanglement in fixed ground states.
-The similar calculation for a generic pure or mixed state follows a wholly similar calculation, however the coefficients of the superposition pollute the topological aspects of the entanglement.
-This also occurs in similar calculations of the TEE using generic pure states; see e.g. \cite{Wen:2016snr} for example calculations.
+We can also discuss generic pure and mixed states.
+The calculation of the essential topological entanglement in these cases follows easily, however the coefficients of superposition will typically pollute the topological aspects of the entanglement.\footnote{The exception being if those coefficients are topological themselves as in the states discussed in the previous subsection.} This also occurs in similar calculations of the TEE using generic pure states; see e.g. \cite{Wen:2016snr} for example calculations.
 One benefit of the algebraic approach to entanglement is that it is clear how the structure of the subregion algebras and their central elements lead to $\cE$; it would be useful if this structure could be utilized to isolate $\cE$ cleanly in arbitrary states.
 One such structure is that $\fA_\t{mag}$ and $\fA_\t{elec}$ appear as \emph{complementary operator algebras} \cite{Magan:2020ake}.
 Viewing $\fA_\t{greedy}=\fA_\t{elec}\vee\fA_\t{mag}$, there is a related structure of complementary conditional expectations, $E$ and $E'$,

 (and similarly for $\fA_\t{elec}$).
 One can then try to use entropic certainty relations to place strict bounds on the relative entropies in terms of the index of $[\fA_\t{mag}\colon\fA_\t{greedy}]$ \cite{Magan:2020ake}.
 As of yet we have been unable to utilize this technology to constrain the entanglement entropy of generic pure states: it is likely possible to construct pure states whose algebraic entropy saturates $\log\dim\mc H_\Sigma$ and so washes out the more intricate features of $\cE$.
 Regardless, this avenue and the related avenue of the topological uncertainty principle \cite{Jian:2015wra} are worth exploring further.